noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 - customizeable home pages configured for one/more metrics through widgets pulled from one/more regions

+#### Cross Account Cloudwatch

+- gives a central AWS account the ability to receive CloudWatch metrics from other AWS accounts
+- monitor several accounts from a single dashboard

 ### metrics

 - custom metrics enable you to post application-level metrics to cloudwatch
 - you can run `math metrics` across metrics, e.g. errors/invocations
+- namespaces
+  - Each namespace contains data and each different namespace holds different data
+    - service namespaces: AWS/{NetworkManager,TransitGateway,InsertServiceNameHere}
+    - CloudWatch agent: CWAgent
+  - create custom namespaces to collect data on your applications and system
+    - `AWS/Blah` is reserved for AWS
+- dimensions: separate your data points for different measurements

 ### logs